a-dg/breakbeat/README.md

 ## Comparison operators

-`breakbeat()` uses common comparison operators to isolate media queries to a specific range, with one addition:
+Breakbeat uses common comparison operators to isolate media queries to a specific range, with one addition:

 - `>=`: greater than or equal to (results in `min-width`)
 - `<=`: less than or equal to (results in `max-width`)